 Recommend that people browse this section on their own time to inform themselves- use Help not just in emergency, but as learning opportunity.

-Teacher Demo asking a question in Help search bar
+Teacher Demo: asking a question in Help search bar

 Do a search for a question that someone in the class has recently asked or How do I ban someone from my Page?